 Bible Reading: Romans 15:1-6

 It’s a typical evening meal at the Nelson house.
-Dad is usually engrossed in his own world, but occasionally he looks up long enough to bark at Bryce.
+Dad usually sits in silence, wrapped up in his thoughts.
+Once in a while he looks up long enough to correct Bryce.

 “Honey,” Mrs. Nelson breaks in, “I think Bryce is right.
-You do criticize him a lat.”
+You do criticize him a lot.”

-Thirteen-year-old Lara doesn’t like family arguments and tries to calm things down.
+Bryce’s sister, Lara, can’t stand family arguments.
+She tries to calm everyone.
 “Dad, Mom means well.
 Please don’t get mad at her.”

-“I’ve worked hard all day,” he replies.
-“When I come home I want peace and quiet, not criticism!”
+“I’ve worked hard all day,” he shoots back.
+“When I come home, all I want is peace and quiet.”

-“We’d all have peace and quiet if you weren’t always jumping on Lara and me,” Bryce says, his voice rising.
-“You yell about our music being too loud; you yell if we haven’t finished our homework; all you do is yell, yell, yell!”
+“It would be a lot quieter if you weren’t always jumping on Lara and me,” Bryce says, his voice rising.
+“All you do is yell, yell, yell!”

-Maybe you’ve noticed: Parents, brothers, and sisters aren’t always easy to live with.
-But let’s be honest -you aren’t always easy to live with either.
-“Okay,” one student admits, “so sometimes, especially when I have a bad day at school, I get so mad I lash out at Mom.
-I know it’s not her fault, but she’s just there and I guess I have to scream at somebody.”
+Do you ever have a hard time getting along as parents and brothers and sisters?
+It’s easy to blame the other family members for our fights.
+But let’s be honest: none of us are easy to live with.
+Like one boy admits, “Sometimes, especially when I have a rotten day at school, I get so mad that I take it out on Mom.
+I know it’s not her fault, but she’s just there.
+I guess I have to yell at somebody.”